FerrazArthur/Containerized-FRP-Client/README.md

 docker container run --name Q1-frpc -it --network host registry.quant1.com.br/arthur/q1-frpc
 ```

-At the end, it'll output a url you can use globally.
-This url is achieved by applying a md5sum to your Q1 username and appending .cloud.quant1.com.br to it.
+At the end, it will generate a URL that can be used globally.
+This URL is obtained by applying an md5sum to your Q1 username and appending ".cloud.quant1.com.br" to it.

 ### Stop/starting it